AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Jahannam

-In Islam, hell is Jahannam.
-The Qur’an describes Jahannam as a blazing fire where there will be pain and suffering.
+In Islam, Jahannam is hell.
+The Qur’an describes Jahannam as a blazing fire filled with pain and suffering.

 Jannah

-In Islam, heaven is Jannah.
+In Islam, Jannah is heaven.
 The Qur’an describes Jannah as a paradise and an eternal beautiful garden of physical and spiritual pleasures and delights.

 Jibril

-Jibril is the Arabic name for Gabriel, the archangel who brought God’s message to the prophets, particularly to Muhammad.
-Jibril is the angel of revelation, who revealed the words of the Qur’an to Muhammad.
+Jibril, the Arabic name for Gabriel, is the archangel who brought God’s message to the prophets, especially Muhammad.
+Jibril, the angel of revelation, revealed the words of the Qur’an to Muhammad.

 Jihad

-A Jihad is a struggle against evil; this may be an inward, personal struggle to be a better Muslim on a daily basis (the Greater Jihad) or an outward, collective struggle in defence of Islam, family, or country (the Lesser Jihad).
+Jihad means struggling against evil.
+This can be an inward, personal struggle to be a better Muslim on a daily basis (the Greater Jihad) or an outward, collective struggle to defend Islam, family, or country (the Lesser Jihad).

 Jummah

-A Jummah is a weekly communal prayer, promoting the idea of Muslim community (Ummah), that is performed after midday on Friday and includes a sermon.
+A Jummah is a weekly communal prayer performed after midday on Friday, promoting the idea of Muslim community (Ummah), and includes a sermon.

 Just

-To be just means that God is fair and treats humans fairly, with justice.
+Being just means that God is fair and treats humans with justice.

 Just war

-A just war is one that meets internationally accepted criteria for fairness; follows traditional Christian rules for a just war, and is now accepted by all other religions.
+A just war meets internationally accepted criteria for fairness; follows traditional Christian rules for a just war, and is accepted by all other religions.
 In Islam, the criteria for a just war are very similar to those for Lesser Jihad.

 Ka’aba

 In Islam, the Ka’aba is the black, cube-shaped building in the centre of the Grand Mosque in Makkah; the holiest place in Islam.
-Muhammad performed the Lesser Jihad when he fought in Makkah to restore the Ka’aba to the worship of God.
-Muslims pray facing the direction of the Ka’aba.
+Muhammad performed the Lesser Jihad by fighting in Makkah to restore the Ka’aba to the worship of God.
+Muslims pray facing the Ka’aba.

 Khalifah